linkedin/kafka-monitor/README.md

 ### Configuration Tips

 <ol>
-<li> We advise advanced users to run Kafka Monitor with
+<li> We advise advanced users to run Xinfra Monitor with
 <code>./bin/kafka-monitor-start.sh config/kafka-monitor.properties</code>.
 The default
 kafka-monitor.properties in the repo provides an simple example of how to monitor a single cluster.
 You probably need to change the value of